MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-channeldata.md

 | Kik | Send and receive native Kik messages |

 > [!NOTE]
-> The value of an [Activity][Activity] object's `channelData` property is a JSON object.
+> The value of an `Activity` object's `channelData` property is a JSON object.
 > The structure of the JSON object will vary according to the channel and the functionality being implemented, as described below.

 ## Create a custom Email message

-To create an email message, set the [Activity][Activity] object's `channelData` property to a JSON object that contains these properties:
+To create an email message, set the `Activity` object's `channelData` property to a JSON object that contains these properties:

 [!INCLUDE [Email channelData table](~/includes/snippet-channelData-email.md)]